Jugendhackt/Helfy/backend/backend-documentation.md

 #### removeNotification
     index.php?request=getNotifications&username=username&session=sessionID&id=groupID&code=actionCode
 Removes notifications.
 In case of a `joinGroup` notification it will asign the user to the group if `join` is given as code.

+#### getGroups
+    index.php?request=getNotifications&username=username&session=sessionID
+Returns all groups that the user joined (JSON encoded).
+Returns `failed` if sessionID or username is incorrect.